West Virginia Property & Casualty Exam Overview

 - Certificates must be from a West Virginia OIC-approved provider

-- Education certificates are typically valid for 12 months
+- PL 789E course-completion certificates are valid for 6 months

 - Keep your certificates - you'll need them to register for the exam